lrgc01/kubernetes_2env/README.md

   kubectl rollout history deployments -n production # or staging
 ```
   - When applying a configuration I prefer to use the "--record" flag

+## Multiple environments:

+As stated above there are two directories, one for each namespace.
+A namespace named *production*
+which deploys a whole environment related to production, its limits, services, and so on.
+And the
+*staging* namespace which is analogous.

+  - Files in each directory:
+    - 01-namespace.yaml - creates the namespace itself
+    - 02-resourceQuota.yaml - resources and their limits
+    - 03-deployment.yaml - deployment of two containers and their replicas
+    - 04-service.yaml - all services for each replicaset
+    - 05-hpa.yaml - horizontalPodAutoscale - to scale the pod using a file

 ## Scale based on network latency